albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./top_5_popular_categories_per_store.sql)
 - **Technical explanation**: Finds the top 5 most popular film categories for each store based on rental count.
 The query joins the `rental`, `inventory`, `film`, `film_category`, `category`, and `store` tables, groups the results by store ID, category name, and store location, and uses the `COUNT` function to aggregate the rental count for each category.
-- **Why is this the best approach?**: The query is efficient because it directly calculates the rental count for each category in each store, using a simple join and aggregation strategy.
+- **Why is this the best approach?**: The query directly calculates the rental count for each category in each store, using a simple join and aggregation strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Understanding the top 5 popular categories per store can help management make informed decisions about inventory allocation and marketing efforts specific to each store location.

 [Back to Top](#sakila-sample-database-analysis)